 Block screen alerts

-Agree on 'no phone' zones
+Agree on 'phone free' zones

-Create a space they can concentrate on
+Create a space they can concentrate in

 Eat healthy, regular meals and snacks